A dozen deductions for your small business

 The rules for deducting business and industry-related magazine subscriptions weren't changed.
 You can continue to take the total costs as a full deduction in the year spent.

 At the end of the year, you have two choices.
 You can total the mileage and add in the tolls and parking to calculate your deduction.
-Once you have your mileage total, multiply it by 48.5 cents for your 2007 deduction.
-For 2008 business tax purposes, the rate goes to 50.5 cents a mile.
+Once you have your mileage total, multiply it by 56.5 cents for your 2013 deduction.
+For 2014 business tax purposes, the rate drops to 56 cents a mile.

 Or you can measure your business usage against your personal driving and deduct that portion of your auto-related expenses, says Zobel.
 Remember to include gas, repairs and insurance.